Trump calls for death penalty, protection inside synagogue after shooting

 He added: "If there was an armed guard inside the temple they would have been able to stop him."

 "Maybe there would have been nobody killed except for him, frankly," Trump continued.
 "Isn't it a shame that you have to think of that inside a temple or inside a church?
-But certaintly the result would have been far better."
+But certainly, the result would have been far better."

+House Democratic Whip Steny Hoyer, D-Md., said he was "horrified" by the shooting, but criticized the president's suggestion to have armed guards in houses of worship.

+“The President’s suggestion that Americans need to worship under armed guard is absurd," Hoyer said in a statement.
+"We must address the ease by which someone can obtain the most dangerous weapons of war and use them to commit mass violence in this country.”

 The president added that “the world is a violent world.”

 “You think when you’re over it, it just goes away,” Trump said.
-“But then it comes back in the form of a mad man—a whacko.”
+“But then it comes back in the form of a madman—a whacko.”

 Trump added that prior to taking office he “watched instances like this,” calling it a “shame.”